RimJoudi/simple_shell/README.md

 		   ```

-####Our shell (hsh) only  supports for now the following builtins :
+### Known bugs :

-- cd -  change the directory.
+Our shell (hsh) for now don't support  builtins such as cd , echo , exit...
-- echo - Arguments are printed on the standard output.
+and don't handle  the && and || shell logical operators.